ajvanderhorst/PhysicsCapstoneGW/Classes.md

 * Guest lecture by an industry career coach for STEM students at the university's Career Services office, focused on the most relevant facilities, resources and services offered to students.

 **[Class 12](Slides/Class12.pptx)**
-* Group discussions about interactions of physicists with society.
+* Group discussion about interactions of physicists with society.
-* Group and class discussions about appearances of physicists in the (inter)national media.
+* Group and class discussion about appearances of physicists in the (inter)national media.
 * Introduction on issues of diversity and inclusion in the physics community.
-* Group and class discussions about visible minorities in the physics community.
+* Group and class discussion about visible minorities in the physics community.
 * Discussion about gender minorities in the physics community.
-* Group and class discussions about unconscious/implicit bias.
+* Group and class discussion about unconscious/implicit bias.
 * Homework assignment: investigate one issue of diversity and inclusion, and present a discussion on this.
 * Mostly based on diversity and inclusion presentations by Prof. Evangeline Downie (George Washington University).